-Fees paid to an agent used in obtaining License Agreement 2 have been recorded as a deferred contract asset on the interim consolidated statement of financial position in the amount of \$235,866 as at September 30, 2018.
+Fees paid to an agent used in obtaining License Agreement 2 have been recorded as a deferred contract asset on the interim consolidated statement of financial position in the amount of \$235,866 as at December 31, 2018.

-The amount of the upfront payments for both licenses is included on the interim consolidated statements of financial position as deferred revenue.
+The amount of the upfront payments for both licenses is included on the interim consolidated statements of financial position as deferred revenue and will be recorded through the statement of loss at the same point when the license revenue is recognized.